leesj-dev/CaptureBridge/README.md

 1. Copy `.env.example` to `.env` and set `UPLOAD_DIR`.
 2. Run `npm install`.
 3. Run `npm start`.
-4. Open `http://127.0.0.1:3000` locally or the Tailscale Serve HTTPS URL from another device.
+4. Open `http://127.0.0.1:3000` locally or, if configured, the Tailscale Serve HTTPS URL from another device.
 5. Add the page to the mobile home screen.

 ## Scripts